 Remove the heater altogether

 If you opt for temperate fish like danios and rosy barbs which are happy year-round at room temperature you don’t even need a heater and take out live plants and you’ll only want the light on for viewing.
 Set up a small unheated aquarium and it may only use 4 watts per hour (that’s less than 2p per day!)

-Fit a structured background
+Fit a structured background for insulation

 Aquariums with hoods and cover glasses will hold heat better than open-topped ones, or if your tank has a hood you can further insulate by fitting a structured background.
 Structured backgrounds hold in the heat and can even be fitted to the sides of a tropical tank to hold even more heat.
 Use aquarium silicone to glue them in place when the tank is dry, and they’ll last for years as well as helping to save you money on heating the tank.